tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 But we still don't have data in that collection, so let's add some by initializing our server with the same parties we had before.

-Let's create a file named `server.js` in the project's root folder, and add this content:
+Let's create a file named `startup.js` in the server folder, and add this content:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="3.3"}}